USS Maine (1890): Background

 In response to the delivery of the Brazilian battleship Riachuelo in 1883 and the acquisition of other modern armored warships from Europe by Brazil, Argentina and Chile, the head of the House Naval Affairs Committee, Hilary A. Herbert, stated to Congress: "if all this old navy of ours were drawn up in battle array in mid-ocean and confronted by Riachuelo it is doubtful whether a single vessel bearing the American flag would get into port."
 These developments helped bring to a head a series of discussions that had been taking place at the Naval Advisory Board since 1881.
-The board knew at that time that the U.S. Navy could not challenge any major European fleet; at best, it could wear down an opponent's merchant fleet and hope to make some progress through general attrition there.
+The board knew at that time that the U.S. Navy could not challenge any major European fleet; at best, it could wear down an opponent's merchant fleet and hope to make some progress through general attrition.
 Moreover, projecting naval force abroad through the use of battleships ran counter to the government policy of isolationism.
 While some on the board supported a strict policy of commerce raiding, others argued it would be ineffective against the potential threat of enemy battleships stationed near the American coast.
 The two sides remained essentially deadlocked until Riachuelo manifested.

 The board, now confronted with the concrete possibility of hostile warships operating off the American coast, began planning for ships to protect it in 1884.
 The ships had to fit within existing docks and had to have a shallow draft to enable them to use all the major American ports and bases.
 The maximum beam was similarly fixed, and the board concluded that at a length of about 300 ft, the maximum displacement would be about 7,000 tons.
 A year later the Bureau of Construction and Repair (C & R) presented two designs to Secretary of the Navy William Collins Whitney, one for a 7,500-ton battleship and one for a 5,000-ton armored cruiser.
 Whitney decided instead to ask Congress for two 6,000-ton warships, and they were authorized in August 1886.
 A design contest was held, asking naval architects to submit designs for the two ships: armored cruiser Maine and battleship Texas.
 It was specified that Maine had to have a speed of 17 kn, a ram bow, and a double bottom, and be able to carry two torpedo boats.
 Her armament was specified as: four 10 in guns, six 6 in guns, various light weapons, and four torpedo tubes.
 It was specifically stated that the main guns "must afford heavy bow and stern fire."
 Armor thickness and many details were also defined.
-Specifications for Texas were similar, but demanded a main battery of two 12 in guns and slightly thicker armor.
+Specifications for Texas were similar but demanded a main battery of two 12 in guns and slightly thicker armor.